Robert W. Service

-Soon his interests realigned with his aims for adventure.
-His reading turned to Rudyard Kipling and Robert Louis Stevenson, and their stories of world explorers in search of fortune and, more important, their own identity.
-In 1895, at the age of twenty-one, with a significant amount of savings, Robert announced his dream of going to Western Canada to become a cowboy.
-He soon set sail for Montreal with only his suitcase and a letter of reference from the bank in tow.
+Soon Service’s interests realigned with his aims for adventure.
+His reading turned to Rudyard Kipling and Robert Louis Stevenson, and their stories of world explorers in search of fortune and, more importantly, their identity.
+In 1895, at the age of twenty-one, with a significant amount of savings, Service announced his dream of going to western Canada to become a cowboy.
+He soon set sail for Montréal with only his suitcase and a letter of reference from the bank.

 Upon arrival, Service took a train across Canada to Vancouver Island, where he lived for many years and gathered much of the material for what became his most celebrated poems.
 Many of his experiences working on cowboy ranches, and the colorful personalities he met during his travels around the West, eventually found their place in his work.

 Numerous publications followed, including Songs of a Sourdough, published in 1907, which won wide acclaim.
-His forty-five verse collections accumulated over one thousand poems, the most famous of which include "The Cremation of Sam McGee," "The Shooting of Dan McGrew," and "The Men That Don’t Fit In."
-To add to his poetic output, Service wrote two autobiographies, Ploughman of the Moon (1945) and Harper of Heaven (1948), as well as six novels.
+Service’s forty-five verse collections accumulated over one thousand poems, the most famous of which include “The Cremation of Sam McGee,” “The Shooting of Dan McGrew,” and “The Men That Don’t Fit In.”
+To add to his poetic output, Service wrote two autobiographies, Harper of Heaven (Dodd, Mead & Company, 1948) and Ploughman of the Moon (Dodd, Mead & Company, 1945), as well as six novels.
 His poem about Dan McGrew and several of his novels were adapted to film.
 The poet himself managed even to garner an acting credit, appearing briefly opposite Marlene Dietrich in the 1942 movie The Spoilers.

 Service served as an ambulance driver during World War I, after which he published Rhymes of a Red Cross Man (Barse & Hopkins, 1916), a collection of mostly war poems.
 He later married a French woman, Germaine Bougeoin, and the two lived in Europe, mainly in the south of France, until the poet’s death in 1958.
 By then, his prolific and prosperous career in poetry had earned him the distinction—as stated in an obituary in the Pittsburgh Sun-Telegraph—as “the people’s poet.”